jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 ---

     $ update-alternatives --query editor

-    $ update-alternatives --display editor
+Display information  about the group  of alternatives whose alternative  name is `editor`; useful to check which alternative provides `/usr/bin/editor`.

-Display  information about  the group  of alternatives  whose generic  name is `editor`.
-Useful to check which alternative provides `/usr/bin/editor`.
+---

     $ update-alternatives --get-selections